IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2020-12-20-TheFirstFlight.md

 <p>Finally, today I have cleared the AZ900-Azure Fundamentals Certification.</p>

->They say-Cloud is the future.
-But yeah, its already here and if we won't upgrade, we will be left here and others will fly to the <strong>cloud</strong>.

-<p>Believe me or not, but there is a great perk of working in an organization like TCS, you get targets and yes, the best part, you get a lot of opportunities and push to achieve them.
-One of the target was to do some external certification.
-After having a discussion with my mentor <strong>Sumit</strong>.
-I decided to choose this track and plan for AZ900.</p>

 ### AZ900-Microsoft Azure Fundamentals

-<p>This exam is for begineers like me who are starting to explore what the cloud is and how stuff works over there.
+<p>This exam is for beginners like me who are starting to explore what the cloud is and how stuff works over there.
 Below is the high-level syllabus of the exam as of Dec 2020:
 <ul>
 <li>Describe cloud concepts (20-25%)</li>
 <li>Describe core Azure services (15-20%)</li>